 James L. “Jay” Mitchell was elected to the Alabama Supreme Court in 2018.

-Prior to serving on the Supreme Court, Justice Mitchell was an accomplished litigation attorney with Maynard, Cooper & Gale, P.C.
+Before serving on the Supreme Court, Justice Mitchell was an accomplished litigation attorney with Maynard, Cooper & Gale (now Maynard Nexsen).
 During his time in private practice, he tried a number of complex cases to verdict, successfully handled appeals, and obtained favorable settlements for clients.
 He was rated as one of the top litigators in the United States and Alabama, and received the highest possible rating for professional ethics.
 He also served on Maynard, Cooper & Gale’s executive committee, helping to lead strategic and growth initiatives for the firm.

 Justice Mitchell was born in Mobile and grew up in South Alabama and in Homewood.
 He is a graduate of Homewood High School and received his Bachelor of Arts with honors from Birmingham-Southern College, where he graduated Phi Beta Kappa, served as president of the student body, and played forward on the school’s 1995 national championship basketball team.
 He holds a Master of Arts from University College in Dublin, Ireland, and received his law degree from the University of Virginia School of Law.